 Currently, law enforcement departments are facing increasingly heavier workloads, officers are dealing with more duties and agencies nationwide are finding themselves under more scrutiny.
 So how are instructors expected to properly prepare officers in preparation for the field and with heavy community inspection?
 While this is a difficult task, it is not impossible.

 Instructors can utilize state-of-the-art training equipment, such as VirTra’s immersive police training simulators, to train officers in a variety of critical skills.
-For law enforcement, all simulators are equipped with nationally-certified curriculum—on topics ranging from crisis de-escalation to mental illness to contact and cover concepts—for free.
+For law enforcement, all simulators are equipped with nationally-certified curriculum known as V-VICTA—on topics ranging from crisis de-escalation to mental illness to contact and cover concepts—for free.
 In addition to critical curriculum, these simulators promote well-rounded training.